pengrui-rio/pengrui-rio.github.io/6_open_positions/index.md

 # {% include icon.html icon="fa-solid fa-feather-pointed" %}Open positions

-# PhD/Postdoc Positions:
+## PhD/Postdoc Positions:
 We are always looking for highly-motivated candidates who are interested in developing intelligent vision and control techniques to enhance the intelligence and autonomy of robots including UAVs.

-- Topics:

 We are interested in topics that are essential to enhancing the intelligence of robots, which include but are not limited to:

 ### Deep Learning and Deep Reinforcement Learning-based Navigation for robots and UAVs
 - Deep learning-based scene understanding, object detection and tracking, Large Language Models (LLM)
 - Deep reinforcement learning-based control and navigation.

 ### Vision-based navigation and control for Robotics
 - Vision-based motion planning and obstacle avoidance
 - Vision-based object detection and tracking

 ### Swarm robotics